Best practice guidance for the delivery of energy efficiency advice to households during smart meter installation visits

-Many manufactures produce electricity and gas meter boxes, a search of the internet will list several manufacturers/suppliers.
+Many manufactures produce electricity and gas meter boxes; a search of the internet will list several manufacturers/suppliers.
 Standard meter boxes are available from many builders merchants.
 BS 8499:2009 Specification for domestic gas meter boxes and meter bracket, was published in 2009 and BS 8567:2012 Specification for outdoor electricity meter cupboards, was published in 2012.

 Removal of the cut-out fuse to fit an isolator switch or change a consumer unit

 Electricians are not permitted to remove the cut-out fuse to fit an isolator switch or change a consumer unit.
 To remove the cut-out fuse the security seals will be broken, this is not only dangerous but can leave you and/or the property owner liable to prosecution for energy theft.
-A review occurred in 2009 which has resulted in publishing a document aimed at electricians - go to DCUSA.

-Length of meter tails
+Length of Meter Tails

 The meter tails should be as short as possible.
 Different metering companies have different policies but the length should always be less than 3 metres of cable from the cut-out through the metering equipment to the consumer unit.
 A example may be 1m of cable from the cut-out to the meter, then 1.5m from the meter to the consumer unit.
 The meter tail cable size must be consistent.
 BS7671 Reg.
 434.2.1 gives some guidance.
 If the consumer unit is required to be further away, then a switch-fuse unit should be installed close to the meter and a sub-main compliant with BS7671.